Probiotics are a good way of boosting the cat’s overall gut health and delivering digestive support on a daily basis.

 You must give the capsules directly into the mouth, and probiotic powders can be sprinkled on top or mixed with the cat's food.
 The chews and probiotics-coated kibble are fairly straightforward when it comes to administration.

 Types of Cat Probiotics

-However, the main thing you need to consider when choosing the type of cat probiotics is the number of colony forming units (CFU).
+There are different types of probiotics, and the main thing you need to consider when choosing the right one is the number of colony-forming units (CFU).
 In general, probiotics with higher CFU are better.

 Another thing to keep in mind is diversity.
-Cats need different bacteria strains in their probiotic supplements.
-The two most important types are:
+Cats need different probiotic strains from the lactic acid bacteria group, including:

-Bifidobacterium family – live in the small intestines and help with digestion
+Bifidobacterium family – live in the small intestine and help with digestion.

 Enterococcus family – live in the large intestine (colon) and promote normal feces formation.